-The alarm values are set as follows in either Standby or Run mode.
-Set the "Lo" and "Hi" patient temperature alarms to appropriate values.
+The alarm values are set in either Standby or Run mode.
+To set the patient temperature alarms:

+- 1. Press the knob.
+The Main Menu appears.

+- 2. Select Settings and press the knob.

+- 3. Select Hi/Lo Alarms.

+- 4. From the Hi/Lo Alarms menu:

+- To set the Lo alarm value:

-- 1. Press the knob and the Main Menu will appear. - 2.
-Select the "Settings" option and press the knob. - 3.
-Select the "Hi/Lo Alarms" option. - 4.
-The "Lo" alarm value will be presented.
-Turn the knob until the desired value is displayed and press the knob. - 5.
-The "Hi" alarm value will be presented.
+- a.
+Select Lo Alarm.
+The Lo alarm value appears.

+- b.
+Turn the knob until the desired value is displayed and press the knob.

+- To set the Hi alarm value:

+- a.
+Select Hi Alarm.
+The Hi alarm value appears.

+- b.
 Turn the knob until the desired value is displayed and press the knob.